cj-torres/pdf_to_audio/README.md

     python pdf_to_audio.py pdf_filename output_filename voice -clean

 The clean flag is optional, but uses ChatGPT to clean out artifacts and unwanted gunk from the PDF (clever regex solutions welcomed).
+The voice argument should be the chosen OpenAI voice model (e.g. onyx).